 The LBA Woods are a delight for young and old in all seasons and there are discoveries to be made around every twist and turn in the trails and footpaths.
 Many older visitors are happily reminded of the woods they played in when they were younger.
 Such connections to nature are important for our personal wellbeing and the health of our community.
 Olympians need natural places to relax, recreate, and socialize—especially as our city grows in population and our natural environment is replaced by a built environment.

 Recent medical studies show that larger forest tracts provide special health benefits to users, including immune system boost, lower blood pressure, reduced stress, accelerated recovery from surgery or illness, increased energy level, and improved sleep.

 Children who spend time in nature have higher ratings of perceived self-worth and decreased symptoms of depression, anxiety, ADHD, anger, and conduct disorders.
 The LBA Woods are close to many of Olympia’s elementary, middle, and high schools and would be ideal for field trips, environmental education, and nature studies.

 So what about human habitat?
 Where do we build new homes?

 LBA Woods park advocates are frequently asked how saving this forest fits with Olympia’s Comprehensive Plan and our area’s goals for accommodating future growth without promoting urban sprawl.
-While cramming hundreds of houses replete with paved driveways and an average of two cars per household would fulfill the “numbers” goal often cited in forecasts for the near future, it is not the most desirable or progressive use of Olympia’s last large undeveloped urban forest.
+While cramming hundreds of houses replete with paved driveways and an average of two cars per household may have fulfilled the “numbers” goal often cited in population forecasts for the near future, this was not the most desirable or progressive use of Olympia’s last large undeveloped urban forest.

 Here is one thoughtful response to this important question.